boriel-basic/zxbasic/docs/ubound.md

 ```
 DIM a(3 TO 5, 2 TO 8)
 PRINT UBound(a, 2) : REM Prints 8
-PRINT Ubound(a) : REM Prints 5, because dimension defaults to 1
+PRINT Ubound(a) : REM Prints 2, because it has 2 dimensions
 ```